Appliance Replacement Parts

 Find The Help You Need

-All of the parts on this site are genuine OEM parts for appliances, unless otherwise noted in the parts description.
+All of the parts on this site are a genuine OEM component replacement to repair these major appliance brands, Whirlpool, Kenmore, GE, Maytag, LG, Samsung, Hotpoint, Bosch, Amana, Roper, Jenn-Air, Admiral, Crosley, Inglis, gas and electric model appliances, unless otherwise noted in the part description.

 (OEM) stands for Original Equipment Manufacturer, which means that the part(s) are made by the original manufacturer or made for them to their exact standards and specifications to be installed on their appliances.

-When purchasing OEM repair parts for your oven, refrigerator, stove, dishwasher, range, dryer or washing machine, you the customer can rest assured that the replacement part(s) you have purchased will be made of quality, durable and long lasting materials that have been vigorously tested by the manufacturer and will always be an easy, exact, original equipment replacement fit for your specific model or brand of gas or electric appliance.
+When purchasing OEM repair parts for your oven, refrigerator, stove, dishwasher, range, dryer or washer, you the customer can rest assured that the replacement part(s) you have purchased will be made of quality, durable and long-lasting materials that have been vigorously tested by the manufacturer and will always be an easy, exact, original equipment replacement fit for your specific model or brand of gas or electric appliance.